 (Pocket-lint) - Remember the days when text messages and Snake on your Nokia 3310 were two of the most exciting things a phone could manage?
 We do too.
-Fast forward 15 years and we have in-display fingerprint scanners, bezel-free displays, punch-hole front cameras, plus a whole new take on slider and flip phones.
+Fast forward nearly two decades and we have in-display fingerprint scanners, bezel-free displays, under-display cameras, plus a whole different take on slider and flip phones.

 Flip phones were once slim, compact and hinged devices.
 Now, flip phones have morphed into foldable phones with actual bendable screens.
 That tends to bring the potential for huge price tags, though, to get hold of a piece of the magic.